Abortion ruling prompts variety of reactions from states

 Effect of Supreme Court ruling: Arkansas has a law it enacted in 2019 that bans nearly all abortions now that Roe is overturned.
 That ban, along with the outright ban that’s been blocked by a federal judge, only allows exceptions to protect the life of the mother in a medical emergency.
 Hutchinson has said he thinks bans should include rape and incest exceptions, but he has not called on the Legislature to add those to either of the bans.

-What’s next: Hours after the U.S. Supreme Court ruling, Attorney General Leslie Rutledge signed certification that Roe had been overturned.
-That certification allows the state’s “trigger ban” to take effect immediately.
-The only exception in that ban is to protect the life of the mother in a medical emergency.
+What’s next: Hours after the Supreme Court ruling, Attorney General Leslie Rutledge signed certification that Roe had been overturned.
+That allowed the state’s “trigger ban” to take effect immediately.
+The only exception is to protect the life of the mother in a medical emergency.
 The Legislature isn’t scheduled to meet until January, but Hutchinson is considering calling a special session to take up tax relief proposals.
-The Republican governor said he does not plan on asking lawmakers to consider adding rape and incest exceptions to the state’s ban.
+He said he does not plan on asking lawmakers to consider adding rape and incest exceptions to the state’s ban.

 ———